Prawirdani/qparser/README.md

 - Custom multivalues separator

 ## Contribution
-CONTRIBUTION GUIDE SOON!\
 Contributions are welcome!
-If you have any improvements, bug fixes, or new features you'd like to add, please let me know.
+If you have any improvements, bug fixes, or new features you'd like to add.